Loading...

 • Port: 3306

-The connection string can be either of the two examples below (be sure to replace the variables in red with your actual information):
+Use either of the following MySQL connection string examples, making sure to replace variables in red with your actual database information.

 For Perl: